Martin Beck (artist): Bodies of work

 Beck’s interests have progressed to the formation and functioning of temporary communities.
 Through a series of loosely connected works, he has been exploring the history of American countercultural communes of the 1960s and early 1970s.
 His video Turn Take Merge uses GPS directions leading from Haight-Ashbury in San Francisco, the epicenter of 1960s hippie culture, to Drop City, a countercultural community established in southern Colorado in 1965 and abandoned by the early 1970s that became known as the first rural hippie commune.
 For the work titled rumors and murmurs (2012/17), Beck used an illustration from the 1968 Dome Cookbook by Steve Baer, a manual for dome building, to create a freestanding wall covered in fabric sewn together from irregular polygons.

 Between 2012 and 2016, Beck worked on Last Night, a series of works centered around a sequence of records David Mancuso played on June 2, 1984 during one of the last dance parties of the Prince Street iteration of The Loft, an underground dance party begun by Mancuso in 1970.
 Beck researched all the records played that night and published their production information as an artist book in 2013 (a revised second edition was published in 2019).
 The culmination of his project was a thirteen-and-half hour video work, first presented as an installation at The Kitchen in New York (2017).
 The video shows each record played in its entirety on a vintage turntable.

 Both projects explore the notion of community, however temporal, and the social and physical structures that are required for its formation.
 Art historian Branden W. Joseph wrote: “The question ‘Is there a form to shared togetherness?’ guided Beck’s investigation into both the communes of the 1960s... and the disco of the ’70s and early ’80s, two cultural poles most often perceived as in stark opposition to each other.
 (This dichotomy is similar to that between the counterculture of the ’60s and the management culture of the following decades, which Beck’s work also deconstructs.)”

 In 2014, Beck was commissioned to develop a project to go along with the re-branding, initiated by then-director James Voorhies, of the Carpenter Center for the Visual Arts at Harvard University.
 The commission resulted in a two-year exhibition titled Program that consisted of ten episodic interventions, each addressing one of the institution’s channels of communication.
 The project culminated in the book An Organized System of Instructions.

 Beck is represented by 47 Canal gallery in New York.
-His works are held in the collections of the Museum of Modern Art, New York; Schaulager, Basel; Museum Moderner Kunst Stiftung Ludwig Vienna; Hessel Museum of Art, Annendale-On-Hudson; and Frac Lorraine, Metz, France; among others.
+His works are held in the collections of the Museum of Modern Art, New York; Schaulager, Basel; Museum Moderner Kunst Stiftung Ludwig Vienna; Hessel Museum of Art, Annandale-On-Hudson; and Frac Lorraine, Metz, France; among others.